-An increase in actions for damages caused by antitrust infringements occurred as a result of the finding by the Italian Competition Authority (ICA) of a cartel among the main insurance companies (ICA, 28.7.2000, Case No. 8546, I377, RC AUTO), which led to several key judgments from the local courts and the Italian Supreme Court.
+An increase in actions for damages caused by antitrust infringements occurred as a result of the finding by the Italian Competition Authority (ICA) of a cartel among the main insurance companies (ICA, 28 July 2000, Case No. 8546, I377, RC AUTO), which led to several key judgments from the local courts and the Italian Supreme Court.

-The interest in private antitrust litigation continued to grow when the Court of Justice of the European Union (CJEU) laid down in the landmark cases Courage (CJEU, 20.9.2001, Case No. C-453/99) and Manfredi (CJEU, 13 July 2006, Case No. C-295/04) the main principles that would later be specified and codified by the European Commission in Directive 2014/104/EU on certain rules governing claims for damages under national law for infringements of the competition law provisions of the member states and of the European Union.
+The interest in private antitrust litigation continued to grow when the Court of Justice of the European Union (CJEU) laid down in the landmark cases Courage (CJEU, 20 September 2001, Case No. C-453/99) and Manfredi (CJEU, 13 July 2006, Case No. C-295/04) the main principles that would later be specified and codified by the European Commission in Directive 2014/104/EU on certain rules governing claims for damages under national law for infringements of the competition law provisions of the member states and of the European Union.

 The Directive was implemented in Italy with the Legislative Decree of 19 January 2017, No. 3 (the Decree), which included both substantial and procedural provisions and currently offers a comprehensive legal framework for actions commenced by anyone damaged by an infringement of competition law.
-The Decree is already fostering private antitrust litigation in Italy, with specific regard to follow-on actions related to cartel infringement decisions, by facilitating the victims of anticompetitive practices and abusive conducts in several aspects (eg, disclosure of evidence, legal standing and standard of proof) that were considered too burdensome in the previous regime.
+The Decree is already fostering private antitrust litigation in Italy, with specific regard to follow-on actions related to cartel infringement decisions, by facilitating the victims of anticompetitive practices and abusive conduct in several aspects (eg, disclosure of evidence, legal standing and standard of proof) that were considered too burdensome in the previous regime.

-The Decree also raised awareness in relation to standalone actions, many of which have been brought before courts in relation to damage claims originated in the context of vertical agreements.
-However, actions concerning abuse of dominance did occur (see Milan Court of Appeal Judgment of 15 October 2021, no. 2979, which ordered the Italian Revenue Agency to indemnify five companies supplying monitoring services, for abusing its monopoly position in the production and collection of economic and financial data by charging unreasonably high prices for the transmission of such data to those companies, without which data they were unable to carry out their monitoring activities).
+The Decree also raised awareness in relation to standalone actions, many of which have been brought before courts in relation to damage claims originated in the context of vertical agreements (see Milan Court Judgment No. 7389 of 27 September 2022, concerning the selective distribution network of a primary watch manufacturer).
+Damage actions concerning abuse of dominance did also occur in past years in various sectors, such as financial data collection (see Milan Court of Appeal Judgment No. 2979 of 15 October 2021, which ordered the Italian Revenue Agency to indemnify five companies supplying monitoring services, for abusing its monopoly position in the production and collection of economic and financial data by charging unreasonably high prices for the transmission of such data to those companies, without which data they were unable to carry out their monitoring activities), pharmaceutical (see Supreme Court, 2 January 2024, No. 9, rendered in the context of follow-on proceeding brought by the Ministries of Health and of Economy and Finance against Pfizer for abusing its dominant position in the market for commercialising drugs for the treatment of glaucoma through the enforcement of a strategy designed to obstruct the entry of generic drugs into that market) and media (see Milan Court of Appeal Judgment No. 2598 of 5 May 2023 concerning exclusivity clauses).